 Using any particular religious scripture for the swearing-in ceremonies for politicians and court witnesses poses the obvious problem that not everyone endorses the content of the given scripture.
 If someone does not believe at all in a particular God or scripture, then they may object to being forced to invoke this foreign or disagreeable belief system.
 Even if they are willing to recite the words and mimic the gestures, their oath would not carry the intended religious weight, since they do not believe that this particular God holds them accountable.
 This problem applies on a "sliding scale" to people who believe in the Bible in diverse ways or with loose or inconsistent interpretations.
 People do not all believe in the same God in the same way, and there is no sense in making them recite words that presume they do.

-For example, Donald Trump, who was raised Presbyterian, was heavily influenced by the so-called "prosperity gospel" and doesn't currently belong to any church, according to Ken Briggs, writing for the National Catholic Reporter in January 2017.
+For example, Donald Trump, who was raised Presbyterian, was heavily influenced by the so-called "prosperity gospel" and, when he was sworn in as U.S. President, didn't currently belong to any church, according to Ken Briggs, writing for the National Catholic Reporter in January 2017.
 Omarosa Manigault Newman's book Unhinged claims that Trump wanted to be sworn in as president on a copy of his own book, The Art of the Deal.

 In secular contexts, swearing on the Bible is nonsensical and causes dissension.
 Its practice for politicians' swearing-in ceremonies in the United States nevertheless has an interesting history that can be traced hundreds of years back to England.
 Melissa Mohr explains it well in her 2013 book "Holy Sh*t: A Brief History of Swearing," which is about the history of oaths as well as obscenities.